-This Week in Retail: News from Amazon, Walmart, New York & Company and More
+This Week in Retail: News from Amazon, Lowe's, Walmart and More

 Every week, we put together a retail news brief for our team.
 Now we're sharing them with you, too.
 Bookmark this post for the latest news bites from the land of retail.